-Aloe vera is an abundant source of polysaccharides.
+Aloe vera is a rich source of polysaccharides.
 Research shows these complex sugars improve the efficiency of the immune system.
-Aloe is also rich in the antioxidants that protect against free radicals.
+Aloe is also rich in the antioxidants that protect cells from free radical damage.

 2. Aloe Vera Supports Normal Digestion

 Aloe contains acemannan.
 Acemannan and other polysaccharides are prebiotics that support probiotics in the gut.
-When you have these ‘good guys’ in your gut, you’re apt to digest your food better, get more nutritional value from it, and just enjoy better health.
-A University of California, Davis study found people who consumed aloe vera absorbed vitamin C and vitamin B12 better.
+When you have these ‘good guys’ in your gut, you’re apt to digest your food better, get more nutritional value from it, and enjoy better overall health.
+A University of California, Davis study found that people who consumed aloe vera were able to more efficiently absorb vitamins C and B-12.

 4. Rich in Vitamins and Minerals